malawi02/Updated-Portfolio-Page-2/README.md

 I WANT a deployed portfolio

-SO THAT I can showcase my applications to potential employers and clients
+SO THAT I can showcase my applications to potential employers and clients.

+Links can assessed from Zedekia portfolio pdf.